 Heartbreak is not selective.
 Heartache isn’t prejudiced.
-It doesn’t matter if you are male, female, gay, black, white, Asian, or even mentally challenged.
+It doesn’t matter if you are male, female, straight, gay, black, white, or whatever identity you may carry.
 All hearts break in the same way and all hearts will mend, given enough time.
 As human beings, we have a built-in “impatience” factor that wants the pain to be over and prevents us from waiting out the process needed to heal.
 Many think that if they meet someone else soon after the breakup of a bad relationship, it will fill the void that love left.

 Here are a few tips that will help you to allow enough time to heal your broken heart and assist you back into a happier and healthier space:

 Think really hard about the person you are no longer seeing

 You may miss the relationship, but toward the end, did you truly appreciate the way you were treated?
 Ask yourself, “Is it the person I loved?
 Or being in a relationship that I loved?”
 A sense of being special to someone else fills all of us with joy, but if that person wasn’t treating you like you were someone special – what’s to miss?

 Time will heal your wounds.
 Having alone time is how the Universe prepares you for the next better relationship that is coming your way.